The Logging function checks real-time call attempts, Session Initiation Protocol (SIP) traces, routing status, and

 Click on a specific Call ID to view details and run call tools.

-- Call Details: The initial screen shows current details which include Routing Status, Authentication, Induced PDD, RTP, Routing Engine ID, DTMF, as well as several other pieces of information.
-At the bottom, view the Providers, Billing details and RTP information such as Jitter and Packet Loss.
+At the bottom, view the Providers, Billing details, and RTP information such as Jitter and Packet Loss.

-- Raw Data: Underlying data that populates for the call.
+Raw Data: Underlying data that populates the call.

-- SIP Trace: Visual representation of SIP communications, see details below under SIP Traces.
+SIP Trace: Visual representation of SIP communications, see details in SIP Traces.

 Refresh: For Live calls, use

-Refreshbutton to reload the logs to show the most recent changes.
-This is necessary as some of the data must be processed through CDR before it will be displayed.
+Refreshto reload the logs to show the most recent changes.
+This is necessary, as some data processing happens through the CDR before it's displayed.

 - Downstream BYE: When the call disconnects from the originator's side via a BYE message.

 - Upstream BYE: When the call disconnects from the receiver side via a BYE message.

 MI Termination: The system terminates the call when it finds that there has been no audio connection between the call's originator and the receiver.

 The system triggers a BYE message on both sides within the application.